anaconda/anaconda-project/docs/source/getting-started.rst

 having to do any setup::

      $ anaconda-project unarchive interactive.zip
+     $ cd demo_app
      $ anaconda-project run

-NOTE: If your project contained more than one command, the person using your project would need to specify which command to run.
+NOTE: If your project contains more than one command, the person using your project will need to specify which command to run.
-For more information, see :doc:`tasks/run-project`.
+For more information, see :doc:`user-guide/tasks/run-project`.

 Project downloads the data, installs the necessary packages and runs the command.